 The User will not provide concrete evidence of ownership and will insist you PAY first and if you do, you will have lost your funds.
 Remember a quick check is to ask the user to send a very small amount of the crypto to you, showing at least control of the asset.
 And remember, if you do want to proceed, consider using a third party to custody the assets for the swap.

 Make sure you double check a transaction before you commit and ask yourself if it reasonable, or simply sounds too good to be true.
+You can always ask a friend of family member for a second opinion and ultimately if you are unsure, have a cup of tea and take no action.
+It is better to be safe than sorry.

 We hope that the above example has given you some information on what to look out for when communicating online.
 Remember, no admins will ever ask you to send funds directly to a wallet nor will we ask for personal account details, such as your password or bank account details.